lakmalsathyajith/pastbook/README.md

 # Technical evaluation test

-The project scope to list all the images from a given image repository and allow users to select 9 photos from them, Later they can create an album in desired order
+The project scope is to list all the images from a given image repository and allow users to select 9 photos from them, Later they can create an album in desired order

+# Technologies used

+ReactJs , Redux, NodeJs, expressJs and mongoDB with mongoose ODM

 # How to run